How can we help you?

 TIP: The slider looks best when images have the same dimensions.

-Use images uploaded to the editor
+Use images uploaded to the landing page

 4. Go back to the HTML edition.
 Paste the link in its place in the code.
 Repeat as many times, as needed.